jonnonz1/nz-statute-book/acts/public/2010/new-zealand-public-health-and-disability-amendment-act-2010.md

 ## Part 1 — Amendments to principal Act

 ### 4 Outline
-(1) Section 5(3)(e) is amended by omitting annual plans agreed with the Minister of Health and substituting plans prepared under section 38.
+(1) Section 5(3)﻿(e) is amended by omitting annual plans agreed with the Minister of Health and substituting plans prepared under section 38.
 (2) Section 5 is amended by inserting the following subsection after subsection (7):
   (7A) A statutory entity called the Health Quality and Safety Commission (HQSC) is established (Part 4—sections 59A to 59E, 60, 61, 66, 67, and 69 and Schedule 6), and has functions that relate to the improvement of the quality and safety of health and disability support services.

 ### 5 Interpretation
 (1) The definitions of annual plan and district strategic plan in section 6(1) are repealed.
-(2) Section 6(1) is amended by inserting the following definition in its appropriate alphabetical order:.
+(2) Section 6(1) is amended by inserting the following definition in its appropriate alphabetical order:
   - **HQSC** means the Health Quality and Safety Commission established by section 59A(1) (3) The definition of publicly-owned health and disability organisation in section 6(1) is amended by omitting and CHFA and substituting CHFA, and HQSC.